 If you fail to return without good reason on the specified date, it may be a disciplinary matter.
 However, your employer should take into account any good reason for failing to return (such as illness) before deciding whether or not to take disciplinary measures.

-If you are prevented by your employer from returning to work, you may make a complaint of unfair dismissal to an employment tribunal (or industrial tribunal in Northern Ireland).
+If you're prevented by your employer from returning to work, you can make a complaint of unfair dismissal to an Employment Tribunal (or Industrial Tribunal in Northern Ireland).

-If you return to work but do not get your old job back, you may have a claim against your employer for either unfair or constructive dismissal (if you resign) and/or for sex discrimination if they fail to address it.
+If you qualify but don't get your old job back, you may have a claim against your employer for either unfair or constructive dismissal (if you resign) and/or for sex discrimination if they fail to address it.